Cut Copy: 2016–2019: Haiku from Zero

 In September 2016, the band released January Tape, a 44-minute ambient instrumental piece available as a limited cassette run of 400 copies.
 According to Dan Whitford, the new album was about three-quarters complete as of October 2016.

 In July 2017, "Airborne" was released as the lead single from the new album.
 Next month, the band announced that the record would be called Haiku from Zero and simultaneously released the second single, "Standing in the Middle of the Field".
 The album was released on 22 September 2017 to mostly positive reviews.
 Despite this, it turned out Cut Copy's least commercially successful album since their debut Bright Like Neon Love, peaking outside the top 50 in Australia and failing to enter general charts elsewhere.
 The band embarked on a tour to promote the new album, performing in North America, Australia, New Zealand, South America and Japan from 2017 to 2018.

 In November 2018, they released a new single, "Ocean Blue", which was recorded during Haiku from Zero sessions.

 In 2019, Cut Copy played a series of concerts in Europe.

-2020–present: Freeze, Melt
+2020–2023: Freeze, Melt and Collected Works 2001/2011

 On 8 May 2020, Cut Copy released a track, "Love Is All We Share", that was written about a year earlier.
 On 26 June 2020, the band announced their sixth full-length album, Freeze, Melt, which was released on 21 August.
 The same day they released the lead song to the album, called "Cold Water".
+Freeze, Melt was produced by bandleader Dan Whitford and mixed by Christoffer Berg known for his work with The Knife and Fever Ray at Svenska Grammofon Studion in Gothenburg, Sweden.
+Berg utilized a Neve Electronics console used by Brian Eno, David Bowie, Queen and The Rolling Stones.